Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

 ---

-### 3. **Clean the Data** 🧹
+### 4. **Clean the Data** 🧹
-   - Data cleaning is an important step to ensure your AI models work well.
+   - Data cleaning is an important step to make sure your AI projects work well.
 Here’s how to clean the Iris dataset:
      1. **Check for Missing Values**:
         - Type:
           ```python